-To retrieve files and logs generated by running a script on a single firewall, click on the to it it is a script on a single firewall, click on the single firewall, click on the single files.
+To retrieve files and logs generated by running a script on a single firewall, click on the i icon in the column Generated files.

 Reading execution logs

 To simply read execution logs for a given firewall, click on the 🗐 icon in the column Generated files.